 If the cloud isn’t enough and you would like to have strict LAN control, using a web interface allows you to play with REST MQTT and CoAP.
 It looks like Shelly Motion remains present in the Cloud while MQTT is enabled, so this is a big step up from Shelly 1.

-In my next article, I will show you how to use Shelly with NodeRED via REST and MQTT protocols so you can come up with nice home automation projects yourself without being dependant on Shelly Cloud.
-I also got 2 Shelly Duo bulbs to play with, expect more Shelly themed articles soon!
+In my next article, I will show you how to use Shelly with NodeRED via REST and MQTT protocols so you can come up with nice home automation projects yourself without being dependent on Shelly Cloud.
+I also got 2 Shelly Duo bulbs to play with, expect more Shelly-themed articles soon!